dpkg -l |grep bundl ii bundler 1.16.1-1 all Manage Ruby application dependencies ii ruby-bundler 1.16.1-1 all Manage Ruby application dependencies (runtime) # gem list |grep bundler bundler (2.2.19, 1.17.3, 1.16.1) # apt install arvados-workbench --reinstall Reading package lists... Done Building de

 Interestingly, this is not a problem on Debian 10, which ships with ruby-bundler 1.17.3.

 Presumably we could just add a conflict with ruby-bundler on our arvados-api-server and arvados-workbench packages for Ubuntu 18.04, as a workaround for this problem.

-#5 Updated by Ward Vandewege about 2 months ago
+Updated by Ward Vandewege over 1 year ago

 Lucas Di Pentima wrote: